tobie/specref/README.md

 ### Hourly auto-updating

-There are scripts that pull fresh data from IETF, W3C, and WHATWG, and update their relevant files in the `refs` directory.
+There are [scripts](scripts/run-all) that pull fresh data from IETF, W3C, WHATWG and WICG, and update their relevant files in the `refs` directory.
 These are now run hourly.
 Their output is tested, committed and deployed without human intervention.
 Content should now always be up to date.

 ### Manual changes